As many as there are men, there are also different types of beard styles.

-Many guys will opt for the easy route, which is taking a beard trimmer (I recommend the Wahl Li-ion Plus) and set it to your desired length (usually 1-2″) and then just going through the hair that’s left on your face for a pristine looking short goatee.
+Many guys will opt for the easy route, which is taking a beard trimmer and setting it to your desired length (usually 1-2″) and then just going through the hair that’s left on your face for a pristine looking short goatee.

-Alternatively, you can finish grooming the mustache and chin part with a pair of beard and mustache scissors (these are my recommendation).
+Alternatively, you can finish grooming the mustache and chin part with a pair of beard and mustache scissors.

 How to Maintain a Goatee Beard

 Maintaining a goatee is easy, just shave the cheeks every couple of days, and maintain the length of the rest of the facial hair on a weekly basis.

 Once you’ve had this beard style for a while, the process will be ingrained to your muscle memory and will take just a few minutes to complete.

 Many big beard oil selling brands will gladly tell you that it would be “super important” to maintain your short goatee with beard oils and beard balms (the more the merrier, right?) but in reality, a short beard like this doesn’t need any products as the natural sebum oils of the skin are plenty enough to keep your beard soft and moisturized.